odpi/egeria-docs/site/docs/types/index.md

 ![Guide to reading the open metadata type models](model-guidance.svg)

 The diagram above shows a few fragments from the models.
 Each of the UML classes represents an open metadata type.
-The stereotype on the UML class in the double angle brackets of *entity*, *relationship* and *classification* defines the category of type: [Entity](/egeria-docs/introduction/key-concepts/#entities), [Relationship](/egeria-docs/introduction/key-concepts/#relationships) or [Classification](/egeria-docs/introduction/key-concepts/#classifications) respectively.
+The stereotype on the UML class in the double angle brackets of *entity*, *relationship* and *classification* defines the [category of type](/egeria-docs/introduction/key-concepts/#metadata-instances).
 The line between entities with the big arrow head means "inheritance".
 A type points to its supertype.

 ???+ example "The example on the left comes from model [0010](0/0010-base-model)"
     It shows that `Asset` inherits from `Referenceable` which inherits from `OpenMetadataRoot`.
 This means that `Asset` is a subtype of `Referenceable`, which is a subtype of `OpenMetadataRoot`.
 Alternatively, `OpenMetadataRoot` is the supertype of `Referenceable`, which is a supertype of `Asset`.
 This inheritance identifies which attributes (instance properties) are valid for an instance of a particular type since it is the aggregation of the attributes defined explicitly for the type and all of its supertypes.